 Dual Degree Option

-- Accelerated BS/MBA: This dual degree program combines study in the areas of entertainment & arts management with the MBA degree.
+- BS/MBA: This dual degree program combines study in the areas of entertainment & arts management with the MBA degree.
 The program is designed to allow students to complete both the bachelor's degree and the Master of Business Administration degree in five years.
-Freshman applicants to the Entertainment & Arts Management program with a combined Math and Critical Reading SAT score of 1300 and a 3.5 GPA may apply for the BS/MBA program at the time of their freshman application, or during their freshman year.
+Freshman applicants to the Entertainment & Arts Management program with a combined Math and Critical Reading SAT score of 1300 and a 3.5 GPA may apply for the BS/MBA program at the time of their freshman application.
 Students who are accepted into the accelerated program must maintain a 3.2 GPA as an EAM undergraduate and submit 2 letters of recommendation and meet minimum GMAT requirements at the time of application to the MBA program.

 EAM Concentration in Sports Entertainment

 Incoming EAM students can also select Sports Entertainment as their concentration.

 Designed for students interested in the crossover between media and sports, the Sports Entertainment concentration will combine courses in film and television production with classes such as The Business of Sport, Sports Marketing, Promotion and Public Relations, Sports Information and a host of electives in Drexel's Sport Management program including sport law, agent and labor relations, venue management and tourism.

 The Sports Entertainment management concentration of EAM is a great foundation for careers in fields such as sports broadcasting production and management and media relations and athlete representation.

 For more information, or to apply to the EAM program, visit drexel.edu/undergrad.